Fleadh Cheoil na hÉireann

 -

 There will be a number of opportunities to maximise the opportunities this event presents.
-Details on how to apply to be part of specific elements will be announced in the coming weeks by Belfast City Council so in the meantime, click here to have your name added to the Belfast Flavours mailing list.
+Details on how to apply to be part of specific elements will be announced in the coming weeks by Belfast City Council so in the meantime, check back here for updates.

 Depending on your business there will be different ways you can get involved: